 Nearly everyone has one in Getter Love!!
 To quote the review:

 A wide array of musical styles are present in Getter Love, and the songs match the personalities of the girls and the feel of the game to a tee.
 The popular cute girls [Ayumi and Natsuki] have peppy cheerful J-Pop tunes (luckily without the vocals).
 The classy girl [Makoto] has a smooth, jazzy piece, and Shizuku, whose name means “drop of water”, has a song that is serene like a trickling stream in the woods.
 My favorite song, belonging to my favorite girl Kiiro, has an almost Hindi feel to it complete with chanting melodic vocals.
 For those fond of Asian music, Meifa is stereotypically given a traditional Chinese song, gongs and all.

-All of the characters in Team Fortress 2 have at least one.
+All of the characters in Team Fortress 2 have at least one that is used their Meet the Team video and/or in the game's menu.
 They are as follows:

 Heavy: The main theme (simply titled "Team Fortress 2"), as he's almost the main character of the game.